Entanglement generation in a quantum network with finite quantum memory lifetime: Introduction

-Quantum memories are key ingredients for a quantum repeater \cite{Jing2019,Boch2018}.
-Their coherent lifetime is crucial to creating and maintaining high fidelity entanglement \cite{Yu2020,Yang2016,Bhaskar2020} and is dependent on the materials platform.
+Quantum memories are essential ingredients for a quantum repeater~\cite{Jing2019,Boch2018}.
+Their coherent lifetimes are crucial for creating and maintaining high fidelity entanglement~\cite{Yu2020,Yang2016,Bhaskar2020} and are dependent on the materials platform.
 While typical spin qubits coherence time of a few milliseconds up to a second in silicon~\cite{Hanson2007,Pla2013} and diamond~\cite{Balasubramanian2009,Awschalom2018,Abobeih2018} are comparable to an average ping time of about 0.1 milliseconds in classical networks, the trapped ions demonstrate memory lifetimes from several minutes to hours~\cite{Langer2005,Kotler2014,Wang2021b}.
-However, the frequency conversion efficiency to telecommunication wavelength ($\sim$1560 $\mu$m) photon frequency remains low~\cite{Kwiat1995,Boyd,Schneeloch2019}.
+However, the frequency conversion efficiency to telecommunication wavelength ($\sim$1560 $\mu$m) remains low~\cite{Kwiat1995,Boyd,Schneeloch2019}.
 Currently, there is intense research for quantum memory development based on novel two-dimensional materials~\cite{Zhao2021}, rare Earth ion-doped optical fibers~\cite{Saglamyurek2015,Lago-Rivera2021}, and quantum dots~\cite{Kim2017} which would operate at the telecommunication wavelength of the quantum memory developments, thus obviating the need for the frequency conversion step.
-The variety of materials platforms~\cite{Guha2021} for the quantum network components make the design of quantum networks a challenging engineering task.
-Preliminary simulations are necessary for designing optical-fiber classical connections specifically for quantum networks~\cite{Dahlberg_2018,sequence2019qkd,Matsuo2019,sequence2020arxiv,coopmans2021netsquid,9465750}.
+The variety of materials platforms~\cite{interconnects2021,Guha2021} for the quantum network components makes the design of quantum networks a challenging engineering task.
+Preliminary simulations are necessary for designing optical-fiber classical connections specifically for quantum networks~\cite{Dahlberg_2018,sequence2019qkd,Matsuo2019,Ghalaii2020,sequence2020arxiv,coopmans2021netsquid,9465750}.
 This kind of simulation allows a designer to construct the most tolerant protocol to account for classical network ping, single-photon traveling time fluctuations, and other parameter imperfections in the quantum network hardware and evaluate if the existing hardware satisfies the error-robustness requirements.